Published On: Sep 19 2012 11:42:08 PM CDTUpdated On: Sep 20 2016 01:00:00 AM CDT

 2008: A dump truck full of explosives detonates in front of the Marriott hotel in Islamabad, Pakistan, killing 54 people and injuring 266 others.

-2007: Between 15,000 and 20,000 protesters march on Jena, La., in support of six black youths who had been convicted of assaulting a white classmate.
+2007: Between 15,000 and 20,000 protesters march on Jena, Louisiana, in support of six black youths who had been convicted of assaulting a white classmate.

 2001: In an address to a joint session of Congress and the American people, President George W. Bush declares a "war on terror."